 You can also find the perfect hotels in Windermere for a romantic break, and late deals.
 Take a cruise down Windermere, or visit the house of Beatrix Potter.
 Brockholes Visitor centre is also worth a visit, along with Bowness, Newby Bridge, Scafell, Ambleside, Grasmere and Forest Park.
 The Blackwell Arts and Crafts Centre is also within easy reach.
 Visit the Old Man of Windermere at Dow Crag if you enjoy walking and hiking.

 Hayeswater is situated in the dale of Patterdale, and offers visitors a great range of holiday accommodation and hotel breaks in the Lake District.
-Hayeswater is surrounded by some of the most beautiful countryside in England, and you can hire a mountain bike or walk around the nearby Ullswater Lake.
+You can hire a mountain bike or walk around the nearby Ullswater Lake.
 Take a trip to Glenridding and sail down the river on one of the old steamers or book to stay in a themed hotel in Windermere.
 Hayeswater also offers some great hill walks, and to the left of the town is Place Fell and the old Roman road of High Street.

 Loweswater is one of the smallest lakes in the Lake District, and for that reason doesn´t attract hordes of tourists.
 The area around Loweswater is picturesque and unspoilt and the area is much quieter than most of the lakes in the area.
 You can find plenty of things to do in Loweswater if you are taking a break in the Lake District or enjoying a day out.
 Loweswater Lake is owned by the National Trust, and there is also a lakeside path to walk around.

 Situated in the north-west of the Lake District, Ennerdale is close to the stunning coastal town of Whitehaven.
 Ennerdale Water is the most westerly of the lakes, and due to its inaccessibility, is also one of the remotest.